José Manuel Rodríguez Delgado: Research

-Rodríguez Delgado created many inventions and was called a “technological wizard” by one of his Yale colleagues.
+Rodríguez Delgado created many inventions and was called a "technological wizard" by one of his Yale colleagues.
 Other than the stimoceiver, Rodríguez Delgado also created a "chemitrode" which was an implantable device that released controlled amounts of a drug into specific brain areas.
 Rodríguez Delgado also invented an early version of what is now a cardiac pacemaker.

 In Rhode Island, Rodríguez Delgado did some work at what is now a closed mental hospital.
 He chose patients who were "desperately ill patients whose disorders had resisted all previous treatments" and implanted electrodes in about 25 of them.
 Most of these patients were either schizophrenics or epileptics.

 To determine the best placement of electrodes within the human patients, Delgado initially looked to the work of Wilder Penfield, who studied epileptics' brains in the 1930s, as well as earlier animal experiments, and studies of brain-damaged people.

 The most famous example of the stimoceiver in action occurred at a Córdoba bull breeding ranch.
 Rodríguez Delgado stepped into the ring with a bull which had had a stimoceiver implanted within its brain.
 The bull charged Delgado, who pressed a remote control button which caused the bull to stop its charge.
 Always one for theatrics, he taped this stunt and it can be seen today.
 The region of the brain Rodríguez Delgado stimulated when he pressed the hand-held transmitter was the caudate nucleus.
 This region was chosen to be stimulated because the caudate nucleus is involved in controlling voluntary movements.
 Rodríguez Delgado claimed that the stimulus caused the bull to lose its aggressive instinct.

 It has been argued that it was easier to block motor control than motivation or feelings.

 However, the public understood that mind control was near.

-Although the bull incident was widely mentioned in the popular media, Rodríguez Delgado believed that his experiment with a female chimpanzee named Paddy was more significant.
+Although the bull incident was widely mentioned in popular media, Rodríguez Delgado believed that his experiment with a female chimpanzee named Paddy was more significant.
 Paddy was fitted with a stimoceiver linked to a computer that detected the brain signal called a spindle which was emitted by her part of the brain called the amygdala.
 When the spindle was recognized, the stimoceiver sent a signal to the central gray area of Paddy's brain, producing an 'aversive reaction'.
 In this case, the aversive reaction was an unpleasant or painful feeling.
 The result of the aversive reaction to the stimulus was a negative feedback to the brain.
 Within hours her brain was producing fewer spindles as a result of the negative feedback.
-As a result, Paddy became “quieter, less attentive and less motivated during behavioral testing”.
+As a result, Paddy became "quieter, less attentive and less motivated during behavioral testing".
 Although Paddy's reaction was not exactly ideal, Rodríguez Delgado hypothesized that the method used on Paddy could be used on others to stop panic attacks, seizures, and other disorders controlled by certain signals within the brain.